 The price of HP Multi Jet Fusion 3D printers can vary depending on the specific model and configuration, as well as any additional accessories or options.
 As of my knowledge cutoff in September 2021, HP Multi Jet Fusion printers range in price from approximately $50,000 to several hundred thousand dollars.
 However, prices can change over time, so it’s recommended to check with HP or authorized resellers for the most up-to-date pricing information.

-MJF Materials – What Materials are Compatible with Multi Jet Fusion Method?
+MJF Materials – What Materials are Compatible with the Multi Jet Fusion Method?

 The mainstay material for MJF (Multi Jet Fusion) is nylon, particularly polyamide (PA), which is suitable for the final product.
 The list of MJF 3D printing materials available includes: